udacity/nd064-c3-microservices-security-project-starter/starter/README.md

 Security is becoming harder as the velocity of deployments is accelerating.
 The [Synopsis 2020 Open Source Security Risk Analysis Report](https://webcache.googleusercontent.com/search?q=cache:yUCraGVAdw8J:https://www.synopsys.com/content/dam/synopsys/sig-assets/reports/2020-ossra-report.pdf+&cd=1&hl=en&ct=clnk&gl=us) revealed that 99% of audited code bases contained open source, and within those codebases 75% of vulnerabilities were left unpatched, creating risk.
 Incorporating security checks into each step of the build and deployment process is vital to identify security defects beore they hit production.

 Your company CTO is worried about what your engineering team is doing to harden and monitor the company's new microservice application against malicious threat actors and payloads.
-You’ve completed the exerces in the course and have a baseline understanding of how to approach this.
+You’ve completed the exercies in the course and have a baseline understanding of how to approach this.
 In response to the CTOs concerns students will threat model, build and harden a microservices environment based on what they learned from the exercises.

 ### Goal
 You will be presented with the challenge to build a secure Microservice environment, threat modeling and hardening the base image, container image, run-time environment and application itself.
-For purposes of the project, you will be provided with instructions to build, harden, ship and run  an environment analogous to the company's new microservice application, simplified for project purpoes.
+For purposes of the project, you will be provided with instructions to build, harden, ship and run  an environment analogous to the company's new microservice application, simplified for project purposes.
 In the project you will define and build a new environment from the ground-up.

-In a real-world scenario you may have an existing envrionment or may build parts or all net-new, regardless, the tools and techniques in the project are directly applicable.
+In a real-world scenario, you may have an existing envrionment that needs to be hardened or may decided to re-build parts or all net-new, regardless, the tools and techniques in the project are directly applicable.
+The beauty of microservices vs a monolith architecture is that all core components (image, container, run-time, application) are abstracted allowed for isolation boundaries and iterative development.
+In the real-world, you could chose to harden and redeploy all base-images as one project phase and tackle docker security, kubernetes and the application workloads separately.
+The best approach is to bake these requirements and security hardening into the build and deploy process.
+In an enterprise setting, much of this can be enforced via security units test via CI/CD prior to deployment.
+Integrating security into the CI/CD is beyond the scope of this project and course, reference the additional considerations section for more on this.

-Once the Microservice environment is hardened and provisioned, we will configure [sysdig Falco](https://github.com/falcosecurity/falco) to perform run-time monitoring on the node, sending logs to a Grafana node for visualization.
+For the project, once the Microservice environment is hardened and provisioned, we will configure [sysdig Falco](https://github.com/falcosecurity/falco) to perform run-time monitoring on the node, sending logs to a Grafana node for visualization.
 To demonstrate to the CTO that the company can respond to a real security event, you will then simulate a [tabletop cyber exercise](https://www.fireeye.com/mandiant/tabletop-exercise.html) by running a script to introduce an unknown binary from the starter code that will disrupt the environment!

 No stress, you have tools and security incident response knowledge to respond ;) Your goal will be to evaluate Grafana to determine what the unknown binary is, contain and remediate the environment, write an incident response report and present it to the CTO.
 There will be a few hidden easter eggs, see if you can find them for extra credit.

 ### Prequisites

-* Docker Desktop
+* Docker Desktop ≥18.09
-* Python 3.x
+* Python ≥3.0
-* Kubernetes
+* K3S ≥v1.20.2
-* Vagrant
+* Vagrant ≥2.2.14
-* Virtual Box
+* Virtual Box ≥6.1
-* Grafana
+* Grafana ≥7.3
-* Visual Studio Code
+* Visual Studio Code ≥1.52

 ### Tasks
 **Section 1- Threat Model the Microservices Environment**